What To Do (And Not Do) When You Suffer A Sprain

 Which Areas Are of The Body Are Most At-Risk For Sprains?

 Sprains occur in both the lower and upper parts of our body.
 However, the three most common at-risk areas are:

-- Ankle: An ankle sprain occurs when the foot turns inwards during a run, jump or similar activity
+- Ankle: An ankle sprain occurs when the foot turns inward during a run, jump, or similar activity.

-- Sprained Knee or MCL Sprain: It happens when you receive a blow to your knee due to a direct impact of a fall on the region
+- Sprained Knee or MCL Sprain: This type of sprain happens when you sustain a blow to your knee due to a direct impact or fall.

-- Sprained Wrist: It takes place when you take a fall with an immediate effect on your wrist
+- Sprained Wrist: Such a sprain takes place when you sustain a fall or impact that has an immediate effect on your wrist.

-Sprains are due to a direct injury while playing sports, accidental fall or a car accident.
+Sprains can occur due to a direct injury through playing sports, an accidental fall, or even a car accident.

 - A sudden increase in the intensity of training